sap-tutorials/Tutorials/tutorials/s4sdkjs-deploy-application-cloud-foundry/s4sdkjs-deploy-application-cloud-foundry.md

 ---
 title: Deploy Application to Cloud Foundry with SAP Cloud SDK for JavaScript
-description: Deploy an existing application to Cloud Foundry in SAP Cloud Platform.
+description: Deploy an existing application and deploy it to Cloud Foundry in SAP Cloud Platform.
 auto_validation: true
 time: 20
 tags: [ tutorial>beginner, products>sap-s-4hana-cloud-sdk, topic>javascript ]